ImM0B/ImM0B/README.md

 	<li>🪲 Currently preparing for bug bounty hunting and reading HackerOne write-ups.</li>
 	<li>💻 I enjoy working on Hack The Box machines and participating in CTF competitions.</li>
 	<li>🐍 I write scripts, primarily with Python and Bash, to automate tasks and improve efficiency.</li>
+	<li>🌐 I have a Web with my Obsidian notes : https://imm0b.github.io .</li>
 </ul>

 <br>